 - Combine egg with oil, vanilla, and milk mixture and whisk together.
 Pour wet mixture into dry mixture and fold together to combine fully.

-- Pour into a greased 9″ baking pan and bake for 25-30 minutes, until lightly golden and a toothpick comes out clean.
+- Pour into a greased 9" cake pan and bake for 25-30 minutes, until lightly golden and a toothpick comes out clean.

 - Let cake cool while you make your frosting.
 To make espresso buttercream, cream together butter, powdered sugar, espresso powder, and vanilla in a stand mixer until creamy.
 Add milk 1/2 tsp at a time to thin frosting to desired consistency.